-3.1 WSF OCS-3 If the key performance criteria have not been met by the end of the 3 year 'On Maintenance period' a further nine years of continued monitoring and corrective actions can be undertaken.
-Compliant Under the Conservation Infrastructure Agreement, the first two phases of Precinct 2 conservation lands achieved Practical Completion on 5 April 2018 and reached Off Maintenance on 19 May 2021.
+3.1 WSF OCS- If the key performance criteria have not been met by the end of the 3 year 'On Maintenance period' a further nine years of continued monitoring and corrective actions can be undertaken.
+Not applicable Under the Conservation Infrastructure Agreement, the first two phases of Precinct 2 conservation lands achieved Practical Completion on 5 April 2018 and reached Off Maintenance on 19 May 2021.
 The remaining conservation lands under the Precinct 2 ERP achieved Practical Completion on 11 December 2020, signifying commencement of the initial 3 year 'on maintenance period'.
 No other habitat areas have reached On Maintenance.
 Bi-annual monitoring and annual reporting has been completed in accordance with the Environmental Rehabilitation Plan and WSFMP.
 WSF OCS- Bi-annual monitoring reports specify whether a particular parcel of compensatory habitat is successful and thus when a particular parcel of compensatory habitat can be taken 'off maintenance'.
 Compliant Bi-annual monitoring and annual reporting has been completed in accordance with the Environmental Rehabilitation Plans and WSFMP.
 Monitoring of compensatory habitat that is On Maintenance is continuing.
-3.1 WSF OCS- The preconstruction habitat survey area (including habitat quality rating) has been applied to determine area of failed created compensatory habitat to be offset, where the key performance criteria have not been met by the end of the 12 year 'On Maintenance period' (including the additional nine years monitoring and application of corrective actions).
+3.1 WSF OCS- 5 The preconstruction habitat survey area (including habitat quality rating) has been applied to determine area of failed created compensatory habitat to be offset, where the key performance criteria have not been met by the end of the 12 year 'On Maintenance period' (including the additional nine years monitoring and application of corrective actions).
 Not applicable No areas of created compensatory habitat have exceeded the 12 year On Maintenance period.
-5.2 (and 3.3) WSF OCS- Reporting of the status of compensatory habitat creation and offset delivery including: Results of any pre-clearing Wallum Sedge Frog habitat surveys (including habitat score in accordance with table 5 of the WSF OCS) Results of any Wallum Sedge Frog habitat condition surveys in the Environmental Protection Zone Compliant Pre-clearing Wallum Sedge Frog Surveys As per Box 1 within the WSFMP, Phase 1 preconstruction survey was undertaken on 23-25 March and 3 April 2017 across Precincts 6-16+18.
-The following Phase 2 preconstruction surveys of Wallum Sedge Frog habitat have also been carried out, immediately prior to the removal of habitat:
+5.2 (and 3.3) WSF OCS-6 Reporting of the status of compensatory habitat creation and offset delivery including: Results of any pre-clearing Wallum Sedge Frog habitat surveys (including habitat score in accordance with table 5 of the WSF OCS) Results of any Wallum Sedge Frog habitat condition surveys in the Environmental Protection Zone Compliant Pre-clearing Wallum Sedge Frog Surveys As per Box 1 within the WSFMP Phase 1 preconstruction surveys have been undertaken across Precincts 1-18 as detailed on Map 2.2d in Appendix B. In addition, the following Phase 2 pre-construction surveys of Wallum Sedge Frog habitat have also been carried out, immediately prior to the removal of habitat: